COVID-19 Information for Graduate Students

 Students may take a leave of absence from their graduate program for a period of one session, up to 3 sessions (1 year).
 While on leave, students are not expected to complete work and will not have access to university resources.
 Time to completion and funding eligibility is put on “hold” while a student is on an approved leave and resumes when they return to their studies.
 Please be assured that COVID-19 is an acceptable reason for personal leave and taking such a leave will not negatively impact time-to-completion, funding when you return from leave, or jeopardize future access to leaves of absence.

 Please feel free to discuss this option with your supervisor and the graduate administrator if you have questions.
-To request a leave, complete the SGS LOA Request Form and submit it to Jessica Finlayson (geography and PhD planning) or Marija Wright (MSc Planning).
+To request a leave, complete the SGS LOA Request Form and submit it to Jessica Finlayson (geography and PhD planning) or Parveen Malli (MSc Planning).

 - University of Toronto Updates